chrisgundling/Udacity-P3-BehavioralCloning/README.md

 ```

 # Data Exploration
-The data provided by Udacity consisted of 8036 center, left and right .jpg images for a total data size of 24109 examples.
+The data provided by Udacity consisted of 8036 center, left and right .jpg images for a total data size of 24109 examples (only 323 MB of data).
 These images were of 160 Height by 320 Width.
 An example of the center image taken from the car is shown below.

 --------------------------------------------------------------------------------------------------------------
                Left Camera                          Center Camera                        Right Camera